 Elementor includes both free and paid versions.
 The free version includes over 30 different template options that will help your website look more professional, over 40 widgets to choose from and a built-in page editor.
 As far as website builder plugins go, Elementor has lots of options to pair with your WordPress themes.

-The paid version, Elementor Pro, comes with more templates and more detailed website features across several different price plans.
-The Personal package costs $49 per year for one website and includes 300 Elementor Pro templates (which offer more detail than the free options) and over 50 professional widgets.
-The Plus plan costs $99 per year but includes three websites, while the Expert plan covers $199 for 1,000 websites.
+The paid options come with more templates and more detailed website features across several different plans.
+The Essential package costs $49 per year, can be used on a single website, and includes over 300 Pro templates (which offer more detail than the free options), over 90 widgets, and over 10 website template kits.

-The nice thing about the free version is that it still includes Elementor’s drag and drop feature, which helps make website building fast and easy.
-However, if you are looking for something more detailed, Elementor Pro comes with a popup builder, theme builder, and over 50 advanced widgets, meaning it might be worth splashing out a little extra, especially if you want to build and manage more than one website.
+The nice thing about the free version is that it still includes Elementor’s drag and drop creation tools, which helps make website building fast and easy.
+However, if you are looking for something more detailed, Elementor Pro comes with more features and support, meaning it might be worth splashing out a little extra, especially if you want to build and manage more than one website.

-Elementor’s interface is clean and easy to figure out.
-When you open the app, you’ll immediately see the option to “add a new section” or “add a new template.”
-Elementor has various widgets, elements, and settings to choose from, and you are able to choose between a pre-designed page or start building your own.
-The drag and drop feature of the interface allows you to choose what you want from the left column, then drag over to your web page.
+Elementor has various widgets, elements, and settings to choose from, and you’re able to choose between a pre-designed page or start building your own.
+The drag and drop feature of the interface allows you to choose what you want from the left column, then drag over to any section on your web page.

-As you build your website, Elementor allows you to see everything during the building process.
-Instead of working on a website and guessing what the outcome looks like, you can add features and see the updates live.
-Every change is exactly as it looks, so there’s no need to check a preview page.
-Another bonus is Elementor’s inline editing which creates spelling and grammar changes as you go along.
+As you build your website, Elementor allows you to see everything during that process.
+Instead of working on a website and guessing what the end result will look like, you can add features and see the updates live.
+Every change is exactly as it looks.
+This is a huge advantage over the traditional WordPress editor which almost always requires you to ‘Preview’ your page to see the outcome.

-You can also upload pages from third party clients to use them in Elementor, giving you even more variety if you’re looking for a specific page but want to use the platform’s drag and drop features.
+Regarding templates, it’s also possible to upload some from third party clients to use in Elementor, giving you even more variety if you’re looking for a specific design, but want to use the platform’s drag and drop features.